marcoaaz/Acevedo-Kamber/README.md

 ## Updates

-New users might find difficulties installing the dependencies to run the scripts.
-Ensure that you locate the paths of the functions outlined above.
+For installation, ensure that you locate the paths of the functions outlined above.
 If there are further issues with the scripts and functions, please raise an issue.
 A Windows OS machine (with a virtual Linux machine) is required to run the sections of the scripts requiring to call the command line.

+This repository is no longer mantained (see description at the top).

 Thank you.
+Marco